 Our Xcaret Plus Admission tickets also allowed us to rent snorkel gear free of charge and access the exclusive Xcaret Plus area with lockers, dressing rooms and private restrooms–at no additional charge.

-We highly recommend going with this option over the Basic Admission!
+We highly recommend going with the Xcaret Plus Admission option over the Basic Admission!

-If you’d like to compare, here are all the other admission options:
+If you’d like to compare all the ticket options Xcaret Park offers, here are all the other admission options:

 - Xcaret Basic Admission – Enjoy the 50 attractions surrounded by jungle, underground rivers, and the Caribbean Sea.
 You’ll also get to enjoy the Mexican dances, Mayan archaeological vestiges, and the Xcaret México Espectacular presentation.